The Rag Trade: Missing episodes

-Because of the BBC's wiping policy of that era, of the 36 episodes made only 21 episodes of the original BBC Television version (1961–62) still exist in the BBC archives.
+Because of the BBC's wiping policy of that era, of the 36 episodes made only 20 episodes of the original BBC Television version (1961–63) still exist in the BBC archives.

-The first series of the original BBC TV version of the show is complete, whilst the second series remains incomplete, as two episodes remain missing.
+Series 1 of the original BBC TV version of the show has eight episodes surviving and two episodes missing from the archive.
+The DVD release of Series 1 has the episodes out of broadcast order.
+Series 2 of the original BBC TV version of the show has 11 episodes surviving and two episodes missing from the archive, with the episodes in their correct broadcast order on the Series 2 DVD release.
 Only one of the 13 episodes of the third (and final) BBC TV series (1963) currently exists – "Baby Dolls", which was confirmed to have been unearthed by Philip Morris of the Television International Enterprises Archive and returned to the BBC in 2018.

+Music

+"The Rag Trade" was the theme song to the 1977 revival of The Rag Trade, The song was written by Lynsey de Paul, but the vocals are credited to Joan Brown singing "It's the rag trade" over a quirky tune, sounding remarkably like de Paul.
+Indeed, some sources credit the vocal performance of the song to de Paul.
+The recording was arranged by John Bell and the conductor was Denis King.
+It was released on an album of TV themes on the DJM Records subsidiary label Weekend Records.
+The DVD set featuring all 22 episodes of the LWT episodes, with the theme music at the beginning and ending of every episode, was released by Network.
+The original version of "The Rag Trade" can be heard on de Paul's official website.

 DVD release

-The 8 (out of the 10) existing episodes of the first series (broadcast in 1961) were released on DVD (DD Home Entertainment) in March 2006, followed by the 11 existing episodes of the second series (broadcast in 1962), released on DVD 7 months later in October 2006.
+Eight of the ten surviving episodes from Series 1 (broadcast in 1961) were released on DVD by DD Home Entertainment in March 2006, although they were out of broadcast order.
+The 11 existing episodes of Series 2 (broadcast in 1962) were released on DVD by Simply Media 7 months later in October 2006, in their correct broadcast order.

-A box-set consisting all the remaining episodes from the first two series of the show was later released (through Simply Media DVD) on 23 October 2017.
+A 4-disc set consisting of the 19 surviving episodes from the first two series of the show were later released on 23 October 2017 by Simply Media, although Series 1 episodes remained out of broadcast order.

-All the episodes of both colour series 4 and 5 of the (1977–78) LWT version of the series, including the 1977 Christmas special, have been released on DVD by Network.
+All 22 episodes of both colour series 4 and 5 of the (1977–78) LWT version of the series, including the 1977 Christmas special, have been released on DVD by Network, under the titles "The Rag Trade: The Complete First LWT Series" and "The Rag Trade: The Complete Second LWT Series", and then all re-released under the title "The Rag Trade: The Complete LWT Series".